 I still cooked rice and eat it everyday though, I am so glad you can buy it anywhere, I buy mine at Wal-mart or Asian store.

 Living the American way of life -- Sports

 Americans love sports too like the Britons and Aussies.
 I guess all people in the world are addicted to some kind of sports which they are more attuned to.
 Football, baseball and basketball are the most famous sports here.
 Most like wrestling too, if you would consider that a sports.
 Sunday from early September to Super bowl in February are considered holy Sunday for football fans.
-It is a joke that even when you go naked in front of your partner on that day (Super Bowl blink an eye away from the TV.
+It is a joke that even when you go naked in front of your partner on that day (Super Bowl), he will not blink an eye away from the TV.
 It goes with beer drinking too while watching the sports.

 Well I watched wrestling even before.
 I like watching basketball, National Basketball Association (NBA) before I went here but I came to like football and now it is my favorite game.
 I am a sucker for sports that is based on body contact, like hockey and rugby too.
 Hmmm, that’s why I like to watch wrestling?

 Living the American way of life -- The people and the language